Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming and Post quantum de Casteljau algorithms

-In the diagrams below, we use the multiplicative notation $u_1, \cdots ,u_n$ to represent the $(p,q)$-blossom value $s(u_1, . . . , u_n; p,q)$.
+In the diagrams below, we use the multiplicative notation $u_1 \cdots u_m$ to represent the post quantum blossom value $s(u_1, \cdots , u_m; p,q)$.
 Though an abuse of notation, this multiplicative notation is highly suggestive.
-For example, multiplication is commutative and the $(p,q)$-blossom is symmetric
+For example, multiplication is commutative and the post quantum blossom is symmetric

-Moreover, multiplication distributes through addition and the $(p,q)$-blossom is multiaffine.
+Moreover, multiplication distributes through addition and the post quantum blossom is multiaffine.
 Thus

 implies both

 and